Lai Changxing: Relationships with officials and celebrities

 Lai's corruption of what was said to be literally hundreds of Chinese officials was effected through paying millions of dollars in bribes, by hosting lavish banquets and by giving jobs to relatives of local bureaucrats.
 He also blackmailed officials, through filming them with prostitutes arranged by him.
 Such arrangements enabled his companies to receive illicit import licenses and to avoid billions of dollars in import taxes.
 Lai's level of corruption of officials was to such a degree that corrupted naval officers allegedly ordered naval ships to escort freighters carrying Lai's contraband.

 According to August, then Chinese Premier Zhu Rongji, known for his anti-corruption stand and for repeatedly saying publicly that Lai needs to be executed, met Lai twice.
 In one meeting an offer was allegedly made for Lai to pay US$125 million in exchange for amnesty.
 This, according to August, suggested the entire government knew of Lai's corruption for a long time.
 Lai also purportedly gave money to Zhu Niuniu, son of former deputy commander of China's 31st army from Xiamen.
 Zhu constantly threatened to expose Lai's smuggling if he did not help him with his financial problem from gambling at the Macau casinos.

 Lai himself was said to be an apprentice to then General secretary Jiang Zemin.
 At the height of Lai's corruption in the 1990s, the Fujian party chief was Jia Qinglin.
-Xi Jinping, now CPC General Secretary, was the Fujian governor.
+Xi Jinping, now CCP General Secretary, was the Fujian governor.